kosiachenko/InvertedIndexer_MapReduce/README.md

 ## 3. Hadoop and MapReduce Installation

-Prior to running this program, I installed the Hadoop File System on the cluster of 4 machines (including configuring the YARN resource-management platform).
+After testing the program locally, I installed the Hadoop File System on the cluster of 4 machines (including configuring the YARN resource-management platform) for testing on an actual cluster.
 I also copied the input files (169 files containing the IETF (Internet Engineering Task Force) protocol standards and draft standards) into the HDFS.

 ## 4. Implementation details

-## 5. issues encountered
+## 5. Issues encountered

 ## 6. Performance analysis